 Main objectives of music teaching in the public elementary schools.
 Study of the child voice.
 Organization of song material by grades.
-Procedure in presenting rote songs, ear training, elementary notation, sight singing, and part singing.
+Procedure in presenting rote songs, ear training, elementary notation, sight singing and part singing.
 Conducting.
-Offered only to upper division students who need to complete curriculum requirements in 1934-1935.
+Not open to students taking the elementary credential.
 Prerequisite: Music 1A, or the equivalent.